 The DICOM format

-DICOM is a slightly unique format as it does not only store the image pixel data (as a special attricbute) but also data sets which are made up of attributes.
+DICOM is a slightly unique format as it does not only store the image pixel data (as a special attribute) but also data sets made up of attributes.
 These data sets contain critical information that must be kept within the file to ensure they are never separated from each other.
-For example a CT scan could also contain a data set that represents a patient and the attributes that describe that patient e.g. name, age, weight etc.
+This structured approach is essential for enterprise imaging solutions, as it ensures seamless integration of imaging data across different healthcare platforms.

 There are over 2000 different attributes that could be added to the file and they are all defined in the DICOM data dictionary.
 These attributes are in a sense similar to how JPEG files can have embedded tags to describe the image.